-For a wine tasting fit for premium, stop by the Brokenwood cellar door located at McDonald’s road.
+For a wine tasting fit for premium, stop by the Brokenwood cellar door located at McDonald’s Road.

 A weekend venture in the 1970s is now a highly reputable winery in Hunter Valley accolades with a number of local and international awards.
-The founding partners of Brokenwood winery are Tony Albert, John Beeston, and James Halliday.
+The founding partners of Brokenwood Winery are Tony Albert, John Beeston, and James Halliday.
 James Halliday is notably the name associated with the Australian wine industry after James Busby.
-Halliday, a solicitor by profession, however, famous as a senior wine competition judge, writer, and wine critic.
+Halliday, a solicitor by profession, however, is famous as a senior wine competition judge, writer, and wine critic.
 Hence, you won’t doubt the quality of wine-producing by Brokenwood.
 The Sydney Royal Wine Show is the most recent example to show the quality of wine-producing by this premium Hunter Valley winery.
 Hunter Valley Semillon secured the Class 7 2018 Gold medal while Indigo Vineyard Shiraz secured the Gold for Class 35.

-Vineyards of Brokenwood winery
+Vineyards of Brokenwood Winery